-These strategic realignments effectively prioritized distribution to and development of channels with near-term profitability opportunities and lower investment requirements including Foodservice, and improving overall Grocery Retail current and future profitability with the goals of:
+These strategic realignments effectively prioritized distribution to and development of channels with near-term profitability opportunities and lower investment requirements (i.e. Foodservice), and improved overall Grocery Retail current and future profitability.
+Goals of these strategic realignments include:

-- Establishing the Company as a profitable entity, targeting resources to build a strong foothold and customer following in Foodservice, while maintaining current profitable Grocery Retail distribution and continuing to scale profitable Ecommerce and Alternative Channels - 2) Focusing Grocery Retail growth on incrementally accretive opportunities in meaningful development markets with strong retail partners who have low-cost distribution and minimal trade spend requirements, and striving to find opportunities to improve distribution costs to retailers (and collectively expand channel profitability); - 3) Returning to invest in broader expansion across Grocery Retail (with targeted channel development budgets) once the Company's products are further established with consumers through Foodservice, Ecommerce, Alternative, and other transactionally profitable channels, resulting in built-in velocity and customer recognition and reducing the need for deep investments in in-store marketing to drive initial trial.
+- Establishing the Company as a profitable entity, targeting resources to build a strong foothold and customer following in Foodservice, while maintaining current profitable Grocery Retail distribution and continuing to scale profitable Ecommerce and Alternative Channels - 2) Focusing Grocery Retail growth on incrementally accretive opportunities in meaningful development markets

+- with strong retail partners who have low-cost distribution and minimal trade spend requirements, and striving to find opportunities to improve distribution costs to retailers (and collectively expand channel profitability); - 3) Returning to invest in broader expansion across Grocery Retail (with targeted channel development budgets) once the Company's products are further established with consumers through Foodservice, Ecommerce, Alternative, and other transactionally profitable channels, resulting in built-in velocity and customer recognition and reducing the need for deep investments in in-store marketing to drive initial trial.